"Nackman dishes electric-fired gems."

 - BBC Music, London

 In music, there's a Louis Armstrong quote that goes "musicians don't retire, they stop when there's no more music in them."
-Such is the absolute truth for songwriter, producer, and artist Alex Nackman, whose 16 years of travels, triumphs, fits, starts, peaks, and valleys have all contributed to defining the idea of persistence in an ever changing industry and musical landscape.
+Such is the absolute truth for songwriter, producer, and artist Alex Nackman, whose 19 years of musical travels, triumphs, fits, starts, peaks, and valleys have all contributed to defining the idea of persistence in an ever changing industry and musical landscape.

 With six albums, hundreds of tour dates, and dozens of songs placed throughout television, adverts, and film, Alex Nackman has found a way to see through the fog and have others see him, as he has run the proverbial "career-gamut" as a musician, producer, composer, and artist.

 He has had the privilege of opening for Norah Jones, The Roots, Zac Brown Band, Teitur, and Buddy Guy to name a handful.
 He has headlined venerable rooms such as The Troubadour in Los Angeles, ShowBox SoDo in Seattle, Cafe Du Nord in San Francisco, 3rd & Lindsley in Nashville, and The Borderline in London, among others.